Steps to Buying a House

 Prior to the inspection date you will want to familiarize yourself with the guidelines from the particular organization that certifies the inspector you ultimately choose.
 You can usually download a set of the organization’s standards from their website.
 In this article about home inspections, we include links to the appropriate inspection organization’s websites.

 In addition to the primary Home Inspection there are some additional inspections that are really valuable.
 For example, Colorado has high radon levels, so a radon test is very important.
 If you’re looking in an older neighborhood you’re going to want to do a sewer line scope.
-Also, for older homes you might want to do a lead based paint assessment.
+Also, for older homes you might want to do a lead based paint assessment as well as testing for the existence of Asbestos.
 Here’s a list along with descriptions and prices of additional inspections you might want to do like testing for mold or inspecting your sewer line.

 9 Things You Should Investigate During the Inspection Period – Harmony Realty Triangle